kyoforkshomebrews/3ds-folder-structure/README.md

 data - for configs, saves (of homebrew apps/games) etc. (kinda like %AppData% in Windows)

+games - i don't know, put your game cias there? or maybe... games for emulators and the like..

 plugins - for plugins for example for ntr cfw.

 plugins/ntr/ - only ntr plugins